Annual Report 2013

 An important advantage of mediation is that it reduces the power imbalance that may exist between parties.
 Since even successful parties cannot recover their legal costs at adjudication, complainants and respondents have a strong incentive to keep such costs to a minimum; but many complainants—as well as some respondents—who would not be able to afford legal representation for an entire hearing are able to retain a lawyer for a one-day mediation.

 If the mediation does not result in settlement, the Member may, with the consent of the parties, help the parties narrow down the issues to be litigated in the hearing, by identifying those issues that are not—or that are no longer—points of contention.
+This can save the parties and the Tribunal time and resources during the hearing stage.

 The appropriateness of mediation for addressing human rights complaints has long been debated.
 One concern has been the power imbalance that is often observed between many complainants and respondents.
 The Tribunal has taken numerous measures to address this issue in recent years.
 For example, the physical layout of the mediation facilities makes it possible for parties to negotiate without ever having to be in the same room together.
-The presence of a representative from the Canadian Human Rights Commission at all Tribunal mediations also levels the playing field where unrepresented parties are facing a well-resourced adversary, since the Commission representative, usually a dispute resolution practitioner, can provide extra support to a party who needs it.
+The presence of a representative from the Canadian Human Rights Commission at all Tribunal mediations can also help to level the playing field where unrepresented parties are facing a well-resourced adversary, since the Commission representative, usually a dispute resolution practitioner, can provide extra support to a party who needs it.
 Participants are free to bring a support person of their own with them to the mediation and parties who sign settlement agreements without legal representation can avail themselves of a seven-day cooling off period.
 This condition enables them to obtain legal advice about the settlement and withdraw from it within seven days following signature if they no longer feel it reflects their best interests.

 Another major concern with mediation has been whether so-called private settlements between parties are truly in the public interest, given that the complainant may settle for a remedy that fails to address a broader underlying systemic problem.
 However, it is important to note that even mediated settlements are not entirely private; where they occur before the start of a Tribunal hearing, they must be referred to the Canadian Human Rights Commission for approval or rejection.
 Settlements approved in this way may be made an order of the Federal Court for enforcement purposes.
-Moreover, some mediated settlements may include clauses committing respondents to create or revise institutional policies on discrimination or to incorporate measurable targets and performance criteria designed to protect a wider constituency of employees or clients.
+Moreover, some mediated settlements may include clauses committing respondents to create or revise institutional policies on discrimination prevention and complaint resolution, or to adopt measurable targets and performance criteria designed to protect a wider constituency of employees or clients.

 Thus mediation is a vital focus of the Tribunal’s complaint resolution process, delivering speedy but principled solutions to affected parties and liberating Tribunal resources for reallocation to cases where adjudication is truly necessary.